 Avoiding the Down Payment

-Some banks now offer 100% financing for a home.
+In 2021, some banks offered near 100% financing for a home, with a 3% down payment being a widely advertised mortgage option.
 Certain couples may also qualify for an FHA loan, which eliminates the need for a large down payment.
 Banks also offer mortgages with easier qualifications, but this might not be the best option due to higher interest rates and closing costs.

 Reasons to Have a Down Payment

 First and foremost, a down payment proves that you are financially ready and responsible enough to buy a home.
 When you purchase a home, you are responsible for all of the maintenance costs related to it.
 You will need to pay for repairs and homeowners insurance.
 Saving up for a down payment proves to yourself and the bank that you are in a position to make those sacrifices.
 In many cases, your mortgage will be higher than the rent you're paying, so your ability to save demonstrates that you are ready for the increase.

-Many people in this situation hang onto their homes, hoping that the situation will improve.
-Using a down payment does not completely prevent this from happening to you, but it does give you a solid buffer against a downturn.
-Unless your home value falls more than 20%, you are much better off since you started with some equity.
+Many people in that situation hang onto their homes, hoping that the circumstances will improve.
+Using a down payment does not completely prevent that from happening to you, but it does give you a solid buffer against a downturn.
+Unless your home value falls more than 20%, you are much better off, since you started with some equity.

 Avoid Buyer's Remorse

 Making a down payment on a home helps avoid any regret of buying your home.
-In addition to showing that you are financially prepared to purchase a home, saving up for a down payment will allow you to purchase a home that you will like and you will not regret buying.
+In addition to showing that you are financially prepared to purchase a home, saving up for a down payment will allow you to purchase a home that you will like and not regret buying.

 When and How to Buy

-When you do decide you are ready to purchase a home, you need to make sure that you choose the best mortgage with a fixed interest rate.
+When you do decide you are ready to purchase a home, you will need to make sure that you choose the best mortgage with a fixed interest rate.
 An adjustable-rate mortgage will cause your mortgage payments to go up as the interest rate increases.
-Finally, be sure you have some extra money saved for home repairs.
-This will ensure you're ready for the unpredictable costs of home ownership.
+Finally, be sure you have some money saved for home repairs.
+That will ensure you're that ready for the unpredictable costs of home ownership.